 Stock-based compensation.
-Effective January 29, 2006 we adopted the fair value method of accounting for stock-based compensation arrangements in accordance with Financial Accounting Standards Board ("FASB") Statement No. 123(R), Share-Based Payment ("SFAS No. 123(R)"), using the modified prospective method of transition.
-Under the provisions of SFAS No. 123(R), the estimated fair value of share based awards granted under the 2005 Stock Incentive Plan is recognized as compensation expense over the vesting period.
-Using the modified prospective method, compensation expense is recognized beginning with the effective date of adoption of SFAS No. 123(R) for all share based payments (i) granted after the effective date of adoption and after our initial public offering on May 5, 2005.
+Effective January 29, 2006, we adopted the fair value method of accounting for stock-based compensation arrangements in accordance with FASB Statement No. 123(R), Share-Based Payment ("SFAS No. 123(R)"), using the modified prospective method of transition.
+Under the provisions of SFAS No. 123(R), the estimated fair value of share-based awards granted under the 2005 Stock Incentive Plan is recognized as compensation expense over the vesting period.
+Using the modified prospective method, compensation expense is recognized beginning with the effective date of adoption of SFAS No. 123(R) for all share-based issuances (i) granted after the effective date of adoption and (ii) granted prior to the effective date of adoption and after our initial public offering on May 5, 2005.

 Prior to January 29, 2006, we accounted for stock-based employee compensation plans using the intrinsic value method of accounting in accordance with Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees" ("APB 25"), and its related interpretations.
 Under the provisions of APB 25, no compensation expense was recognized when stock options were granted with exercise prices equal to or greater than market value on the date of grant.
 The fair value of stock options is determined using the Black-Scholes valuation model, which is consistent with the valuation techniques previously utilized for options in footnote disclosures required under SFAS No. 123, Accounting for Stock Based Compensation.

-We recorded \$806,665 and \$337,104 of total stock-based compensation expense for the three month periods ended May 5, 2007 and April 29, 2006, respectively of which \$127,759 and \$0 was attributable to the Board of Directors, respectively as required by the provisions of SFAS No. 123(R).
-The stock-based compensation expense is calculated on an accelerated method over the vesting periods of the related options.
-This charge had no impact on our reported cash flows.
-For both of the periods ended May 5, 2007 and April 29, 2006, we recorded approximately \$41,000, respectively in stock compensation expense pursuant to APB 25.
-Under the modified prospective method of transition under SFAS No. 123(R), we are not required to restate its prior period financial statements to reflect expensing of share-based compensation under SFAS No. 123(R).
+We account for unvested stock-based employee compensation arrangements granted prior to our initial public offering on the intrinsic value method as allowed by SFAS 123(R).